-For a travel nurse in either a new city or a new country, maintaining a balance between work and exploration is a skill worth mastering.
+For a travel nurses, finding balance between work and exploration is a skill worth mastering.

 Being a Travel Nurse starts with the art of self-care.
 Let’s face it, nurses are by nature the world’s nurturers.
 Your compassion for others is your ‘why’ for your chosen career.
 In order to be really good at what you do, however, you know you have to put your own metaphorical oxygen mask on before you help the passenger next to you.
 Adventuring can help you achieve the life balance you need.